christran85-cyber/enterprise-security-operations-lab/README.md

 Prioritize Remediation
 ```

-A version match or automated vulnerability reference does not automatically prove that a specific vulnerability is exploitable on the target.
+An identified software version or potential vulnerability match does not automatically prove that a vulnerability is exploitable.

-Additional factors may affect actual exposure, including:
+Additional factors can affect actual risk, including:

 - Distribution security patches
-- Backported fixes
+- Backported security fixes
 - Enabled Apache modules
 - Application configuration
 - Network exposure
 - Exploit prerequisites
 - Existing security controls

-For this phase, the directly validated weakness was unnecessary Apache version and platform disclosure.
+For this phase, the directly validated weakness was unnecessary Apache version and operating-system disclosure.

-The objective was therefore to reduce information available to an unauthenticated remote system without disrupting the HTTP service.
+The remediation objective was therefore to reduce externally visible information while maintaining HTTP service availability.

 ---

 ## 7.4 Apache Security Hardening

-The Apache security configuration was reviewed on SOC-Ubuntu.
+The Apache security configuration on SOC-Ubuntu was reviewed.

-The configuration file used for hardening was:
+The active Apache security configuration was located at:

 ```text
 /etc/apache2/conf-available/security.conf
 ```

-The following security directives were configured:
+The following directives were configured:

 ```apache
 ServerTokens Prod